Convoy (1940 film)

-Convoy is a 1940 British war film, produced by Ealing Studios, directed by Pen Tennyson and starring Clive Brook, John Clements and Edward Chapman.
+Convoy is a 1940 British war film directed by Pen Tennyson and starring Clive Brook, John Clements and Edward Chapman.
+It was written by Patrick Kirwan and Tennyson and produced by Ealing Studios.

 Convoy was Tennyson's last film before he was killed in an aircraft crash, while serving in the Royal Navy.

 Plot

 A Royal Navy cruiser, HMS Apollo, commanded by Captain Tom Armitage returns to base to find all leave has been cancelled and they are to start out straight away for a special mission.
 Supplemented with a new first officer, Lieutenant Cranford who turns out to have caused the captain's divorce a few years earlier, they are sent to meet a convoy in the North Sea and escort it safely into British coastal waters.

 One stubborn freighter captain from the SS Seaflower, who has a cargo hold full of Polish refugees, mainly Jews, lags the main convoy and is stopped by a U-boat.
 At first they bluff their way past claiming to be a neutral ship.
 However they are tailed by the U-boat as they try to join the convoy.
 They telegram the Navy to send a destroyer to help them, emphasising that they have two British women on board.
 The navy refuses to either acknowledge or to help, saying it will jeopardise the main convoy.

 Seaflower is then captured by a U-boat which sets a trap for the convoy escort.
 One of the passengers is Lucy Armitage, the former wife of the cruiser's captain, as well as the former lover of the first officer.
 A reconnaissance aircraft sent from the British, finds the freighter and the German fleet, but the pilot and co-pilot are shot and the aircraft falls in the sea.

 The Germans make use of this, sending urgent messages from the freighter, claiming it is sinking and naming her as one of the passengers.
 When the first officer takes the bait and tries to send a destroyer to the freighter's rescue, the captain locks him up, as all ships must protect the convoy.
 Eventually, a North Sea patrol destroyer comes to the rescue, sinking the U-boat and escorts the freighter to the convoy, where the captain and his ex-wife meet and come to an understanding.

 However, the German pocket battleship Deutschland soon appears.
 Although his cruiser is hopelessly outgunned, the captain decides to attack in order to keep the battleship away from the convoy until British battleships arrive.
 During the battle, the captain and his wife's former lover reconcile before the latter dies flooding the magazine in order to save the ship.
 The British battleships arrive at the last minute.